microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Update-MgUserPlanner.md

       - `[Category6 <String>]`: The label associated with Category 6
     - `[SharedWith <IMicrosoftGraphPlannerUserIds>]`: plannerUserIds
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Owner <String>]`: ID of the Group that owns the plan.
 A valid group must exist before this field can be set.
-After it is set, this property can’t be updated.
+After it is set, this property can't be updated.
-  - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Read-only.
+  - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Collection of tasks in the plan.
+Read-only.
 Nullable.
-Collection of tasks in the plan.
   - `[Title <String>]`: Required.
 Title of the plan.

 TASKS <IMicrosoftGraphPlannerTask[]>: Read-only.
 Nullable.
-Returns the plannerPlans shared with the user.
+Returns the plannerTasks assigned to the user.
   - `[Id <String>]`: Read-only.
   - `[ActiveChecklistItemCount <Int32?>]`: Number of checklist items with value set to false, representing incomplete items.
   - `[AppliedCategories <IMicrosoftGraphPlannerAppliedCategories>]`: plannerAppliedCategories